dylankarman/silver_journey/README.md

 # silver_journey

-practicing join statements in SQL this will be updated often
+practicing join statements in SQL. this will be updated often